Komodo/komodo-website/src/pages/blog/2014-08/print-to-komodo-output-tab.html.md

 You could also run it manually and have it ask you for input.
 I don't know why you would do this but I'm not you and you're great so you can do whatever you want.
-You would uncomment lines 16 through 18 the line 49.
+You would uncomment lines 16 through 18 and line 49.
 Hopefully those line numbers are still relevant when you're reading this ;)

 ## Installation